birnbaum/flwr-lowcarb/thorax_disease_classification/README.md

 ## About the dataset
 ### National Institutes of Health (NIH) Chest X-Ray Dataset
-The NIH ChestX-ray dataset comprises 112,120 frontal-view X-ray images of 30,805 unique patients with the text-mined fourteen disease image labels (where each image can have multi-labels), mined from the associated radiological reports using natural language processing.
-Fourteen common thoracic pathologies include Atelectasis, Consolidation, Infiltration, Pneumothorax, Edema, Emphysema, Fibrosis, Effusion, Pneumonia, Pleural_thickening, Cardiomegaly, Nodule, Mass and Hernia, which is an extension of the 8 common disease patterns listed in the CVPR2017 paper \cite{paper}.
+The NIH ChestX-ray dataset [[2]](#2) comprises 112,120 frontal-view X-ray images of 30,805 unique patients with the text-mined fourteen disease image labels (where each image can have multi-labels), mined from the associated radiological reports using natural language processing.
+Fourteen common thoracic pathologies include Atelectasis, Consolidation, Infiltration, Pneumothorax, Edema, Emphysema, Fibrosis, Effusion, Pneumonia, Pleural_thickening, Cardiomegaly, Nodule, Mass and Hernia.
 ## Results
 Show results of CO2 savings using flower.
 Compare 2 training traces, one using random client selection and one using Flower.s
 # How to run the experiment yourself